gregnordin/notes_to_self/Blender/notes-Blender.md

     - Chandler: in presentation, stop video after 2 layers and explain what is going on.
     - Adam: Possibly put video on a repeated loop.
     - Emma suggested having the layer grow in z rather than using a transparency fade-in, which is the same as the idea noted below.
 - **IDEA: to create a layer, instead of using transparency fade-in, have it grow in the z direction (actually, -z direction), which is easy to animate**.
-You could also have the whole stack of layers move down between each grow operation (group already-visible layers into a collection and apply translation to collection as a whole?).
-Have the stack drop down to make a new layer and look at it from above, noting in presentation that the process actually happens upside down.
+    - You could also have the whole stack of layers move down between each grow operation (group already-visible layers into a collection and apply translation to collection as a whole?).
+Look at it from somewhat above, noting in presentation that the process actually happens upside down.
+    - Also include a transparent violet representation of the photopolymerizing light that uses an emissive material so that it glows.
+    - How have the whole stack move down?
+Attach each successive layer to the first layer with the first layer being the parent so that when the first layer moves, all of the other layers move too?
 - &#10060; Do more complicated boolean difference operation to get 90&deg; channel bends?
 - &#10060; Make layers visually apparent
     - Slant layer edges so 3D printed edgefaces have a serrated look?